Complaints procedure

 A written statement describing your complaint is enough for the Committee to start an investigation.
 No sensitive or confidential information should be sent by e-mail.
 Information about how the Committee can be contacted by telephone, e-mail and letter is available here.

 Whenever the Committee receives a complaint, the complainant receives a preliminary response, normally within three weeks.
-The complainant is told if the complaint is accepted or if it is rejected, e.g. because the complaint does not fall within the Committee’s area of oversight.
+The complainant is told if the complaint is accepted or if it is rejected, for example because the complaint does not fall within the Committee’s area of oversight.

 Complaints are investigated in the service(s) towards which they are directed.
 Investigations are carried out partly in writing and partly by searching archives and registers.